phpmd/phpmd/src/site/rst/rules/index.rst

 __ index.html#naming-rules
 __ index.html#unused-code-rules

 Clean Code Rules
 ================

+- `BooleanArgumentFlag`__: A boolean flag argument is a reliable indicator for a violation of the Single Responsibility Principle (SRP).
+You can fix this problem by extracting the logic in the boolean flag into its own class or method.
 - `ElseExpression`__: An if expression with an else branch is never necessary.
-- `BooleanArgumentFlag`__: A boolean flag argument is a reliable indicator for a violation of the Single Responsibility Principle (SRP).
+You can rewrite the conditions in a way that the else is not necessary and the code becomes simpler to read.
+To achieve this use early return statements.
+To achieve this you may need to split the code it several smaller methods.
+For very simple assignments you could also use the ternary operations.
 - `StaticAccess`__: Static acccess causes inexchangable dependencies to other classes and leads to hard to test code.
+Avoid using static access at all costs and instead inject dependencies through the constructor.
+The only case when static access is acceptable is when used for factory methods.

+__ cleancode.html#booleanargumentflag
 __ cleancode.html#elseexpression
-__ cleancode.html#booleanargumentflag
 __ cleancode.html#staticaccess

 Code Size Rules